PM interacts with Class 12 students, asks them to utilise time productively post exam cancellation | Education

 PM interacts with Class 12 students, asks them to utilise time productively post exam cancellation

-Though circumstances outsides were not good but I had faith that a wise decision will be taken.
-Another student, Nandan Hegde, said he had studied a lot for the exams and was completely prepared but I understand that these are not the last exams of my life.Modi told the students that the decision to cancel exams was taken in their interest.Some parents also shared their thoughts about how students can focus now on their college admissions.We were not only worried about the circumstances but the children were also feeling a lot of pressure as there was no clarity.
+She also elaborated on the awareness activities organized by her in her locality.Modi told the students that the decision to cancel exams was taken in their interest.Some parents also shared their thoughts about how students can focus now on their college admissions.We were not only worried about the circumstances but the children were also feeling a lot of pressure as there was no clarity.

 - Country: